masspayio/masspay-php-sdk/docs/Api/CatalogApi.md

 Gets a list of Companies and their service offerings for the given country code.

-Gets a list of all the available services and pricing for each respected company for a provided country code.
+This **GET** endpoint is used to retrieve a list of companies and their service offerings for a specific country. <br> You can use this endpoint to obtain information about available services and pricing for each respected company in the provided country. <br> To use this endpoint, you need to provide the `country_code` in the URL Path. <br> The response will include a JSON array containing details for each company, including the company name, service offerings, and pricing.

 ### Example